Creating Offers for Ideal Clients at Different Stages

 When we think about the client’s journey that they go through in your product suite, we have to ask a couple questions:

-• What is their main pain point that you’re helping them with from Day 1?
+• What is their main pain point that you’re helping them with from Day 1? if you don’t know this – it’s time to refine your ideal client and do some market research

 • What value would you want to build on throughout your product suite to help them continue to grow their business?